 How to | Add Transparency to Plots

 Transparency is useful in plots when you need an unobstructed view of multiple components of one plot, or simply want to lighten a single plot component against a white background.
-Mathematica uses the graphics directive Opacity to apply transparency to graphics objects.
+The Wolfram Language uses the graphics directive Opacity to apply transparency to graphics objects.
 Opacity can be used with most visualization functions.